qunsheng/react2020/step008_material_ui/README.md

 Stop the application, copy the Material UI code into public and src folder.

-See ProIip.js for JSS example.
+See ProIip.js for JSS (JavaScript Style) example.

 Run `npm start` again